International Investors: Harm or Help

 Indonesia needs to protect her interests but the idea of blaming foreigners for all of Indonesia’s current woes is naive at best and somewhat xenophobic at worst!
 Blaming foreigners is not a uniquely Indonesian thing it happens all over the world…hey, it’s not that different from Pauline Hanson in Australia or a whole range of people in the US or perhaps even people like the now (in)famous Dutch politician Geert Wilders — xenophobes one and all!

-15. sputjam Says:
+15. sputjam says:

 Investors, business opportunities and maximising trade links are essential for a country to progress.
 Investors interest should not be given at the expense of indonesians well being.